 - You think you have more debts on the way.

 Your Pay Recently Decreased

-It sounds counter-intuitive, but this could be harmful if you’re hoping to file for Chapter 7.
+It sounds counter-intuitive, but this could be harmful if you are hoping to file for Chapter 7.
 Remember, Chapter 7 bankruptcy is based on financial need, and is reserved for debtors who cannot realistically afford to accommodate the three- to five-year repayment plan which characterizes Chapter 13.
 For the sake of determining who is (and is not) eligible for Chapter 7, all prospective filers must take the Means Test, which compares your average income over a six-month period against the median income for a household of your size in your state.

 Since the Means Test looks to the past six months, if you were just laid off or demoted, your pay cut will not be accurately reflected in your recent history.
 If you wait, the Means Test will have a more accurate basis for assessing your income.

-You Want a Mortgage Modification
+You Want a Refinance Your Mortgage